gravity-doc/gravity-doc.github.io/docs/MISC/FAQ.md

   > This may be because
   > - your ip is banned (see below),
   > - or because you didn't use your ssh-key to login (see below),
-  > - or because your .ssh/authorized-keys file on the server has the wrong permissions (it should not be readable by other users except yourself).
+  > - or because your .ssh/authorized-keys file on the server has the wrong permissions (.ssh should have permission 700 and authorized_keys 644 or 600).
 Contact the admins to fix the permission in this case.
   >
   > You may be able to find out more information about the issue by adding the `-vvv` option to ssh, i.e., `ssh -vvv`.